 Home Office Ideas: Sanity-Saving Tips

-Many of us have had to set up make-shift home offices during the COVID shutdown.
+Many of us now work from home after COVID has redefined the workplace.
 If you live in a small space or have never had a home office, this can pose a new challenge.
 Add in the layers of other family members also working from home, small kids banging on the door, things needing attention around the house everywhere you look, the work-life balance begins to blur by the day.

 Here at MK Envision Galleries, much of our work is devoted to our online gallery, so creating a home office space that is effective, inspiring, and organized was very important to establish.